 How Do You Know Wasps are Building a Nest in Your Yard?

 Understanding how to identify and prevent wasp nests from forming in your yard is vital if you want to avoid a sting from these pesky insects.
 Even though you may see one or two wasps flying around, there could be dozens or even hundreds of them living in your backyard.
 Using the correct wasp repellents makes it easier to keep them away each year.
 Read on to learn more about these pests and how to stop them in their tracks.

 If you find yourself dealing with angry wasps and want to get rid of them, you should first figure out where they are nesting.
 Wasps can build their nests almost anywhere.
 Paper wasps make their nests out of paper and are commonly found hanging off soffits and overhangs.
 Mud daubers use mud and love to build them on stucco and brick.
 You can identify parasitic wasp nests by the larvae found inside of them which will look like maggots.

 A variety of outdoor activities can attract wasps including playing sports and other games, an outdoor gathering, or simply enjoying the fresh air on the deck.
 If you notice wasp activity, you should take precautions.
 Worker wasps can sting without warning, and if disturbed, entire nests can attack.
 It’s best to kill them before they become increasingly active during late summer when they have more eggs to protect.
 Keep yourself safe by buying an effective repellent and applying it early in the season.
 Make sure to read our instructions carefully when using the either of the products below.

-It’s crucial to understand not all wasp repellents and pesticides are the same.
-Some contain the active ingredients that kill and others will use an active that just repel.
+First, it is crucial to understand that not all wasp repellents and pesticides are the same.
+Some contain the active ingredients that kill, and others use an active that just repel.